rLoopTeam/eng-software-pod/readme.md

 Setup Development Tools:
 -----------------------------
-1. Get CCS V6.1.2.00015 from the tools folder.
+1. Get CCS V6.1.2.00015 from the tools folder or the latest version for any platform [here](http://processors.wiki.ti.com/index.php/Download_CCS)
-If you are on OS/X check [here](http://processors.wiki.ti.com/index.php/Category:Code_Composer_Studio_v6?keyMatch=CCSV6&tisearch=Search-EN-Everything)
 2. When installing make sure you have setup for TI RM4 support